Cpt-Shaan/deep-stuff/README.md

-# gen-models
+# deep-stuff
-my trials to implement generative models like VAEs, GANs, diffusion, etc for different datasets / purposes
+my implementations of deep-learning models for different purposes.